aquavitae/norman/doc/source/index.rst

     from norman.tools import *

-Some useful tools for use with Norman are provided in `norman.tools`.
+Some useful tools for use with Norman are provided in `tools`.

 .. function:: dtfromiso(iso)